Willwf/desafios-pre-work-b-academy/dia1/README.md

-# Desafio do dia 01
+# Desafio do dia 01 / RESOLVIDO ✔

 ## Setup